Get $399 worth of free accessories with every mattress purchase.

 Finally, the weight of a mattress is a factor to consider when shopping.
 If you like rearranging your bedroom or know you’re going to move in the near future, you want to make sure you purchase a mattress you can lift.

-The Nectar brand offers two all-foam mattresses for sleepers that prefer the close-conforming feel of memory foam.
+The Nectar brand offers three all-foam mattresses for sleepers that prefer the even conforming of memory foam.
 DreamCloud sells two hybrid mattresses, each one constructed with a memory foam comfort layer and a pocketed coil support core.

 Nectar and DreamCloud offer the same six sizes for all mattresses.
-The DreamCloud and DreamCloud Premier measure 14 inches thick and 15 inches thick, respectively, making them both considerably taller than the Nectar models.
-You may need to purchase deep-pocket sheets for either DreamCloud model, but Nectar mattresses will be compatible with most bedding sets.
+The DreamCloud and DreamCloud Premier measure 14 inches thick and 15 inches thick, respectively.
+You may need to purchase deep-pocket sheets for either DreamCloud model as well as the Nectar Premier Copper, but the Nectar Mattress and Nectar Premier will be compatible with most bedding sets.

 DreamCloud and Nectar mattresses all carry reasonable price-points.
 The flagship Nectar Mattress is the most affordable model from these brands, followed by the DreamCloud.